Avalanche Transceiver Interference Advice

 The problem gets worse at progressively lower temperatures: at -20C lithium batteries can lose up to 50% of their capacity and also discharge more quickly.
 At these temperatures, even a warm smartphone will quickly fail once exposed to the elements, unless it’s well protected and only used for a minute or two.
 Non touchscreen GPS units fare better at this temperature range, but should still be kept as warm as possible and ideally used intermittently to ‘check and confirm position’ rather than as a primary, continuous navigation tool unless absolutely necessary.
 Spare warm batteries should always be carried.

 Some ruggedized ‘tough’ phones on the other hand, are rated down to -20C: for example, the Chinese company Ulefone make several good value ruggedised phones that are shockproof, waterproof and operate at low temperatures.
-I own two of these – one for communication and one without a SIM in that I only use for navigation (in airplane mode, the battery lasts for weeks).
+I own two of these – one for communication and one without a SIM in that I only use for navigation (in airplane mode, the battery in the one I use for nav lasts for weeks).

 Many people and certainly most Guides, carry power packs on longer trips like skiing the Haute Route, in order to recharge phones and other electrical devices.
 However, it’s very important to know that you shouldn’t ever recharge a Lithium battery when the battery temperature is below 0C – this is a big no-no, as it will permanently damage the battery (in a worse case scenario, the battery could split and catch fire some time later!)